-As well as creating beautiful gardens in harmony with nature, Neil and Dina of Patch of the Planet run a self-sufficiency smallholding project in the heart of rural Pembrokeshire.
+Patch of the Planet, or Llecyn o’r Blaned in welsh, is a self-sufficiency smallholding project in the heart of rural Pembrokeshire.

-On the foothills of the Preseli Hills, “Delfryn” (pronounced Delvrin and meaning “pretty hill”) is a five acre organic smallholding enjoying stunning views over Pembrokeshire and an array of wildlife including a willow woodland and regular close visits from Red Kites.
-It’s a stone’s throw from some of Wales’ most important and iconic neolithic sites and the local Blue Stone is the very same found in Stonehenge.
+On the foothills of the Preseli Hills, “Delfryn” (pronounced Del-vrin and meaning “pretty hill”) is a five acre organic smallholding enjoying stunning views over Pembrokeshire and an array of wildlife including a willow woodland and regular close visits from Red Kites.
+It’s a stone’s throw from some of Wales’ most important and iconic neolithic sites, with the local Blue Stone the very same found in Stonehenge.

 Just 25 minutes from the Pembrokeshire’s stunning beaches and cliffs, with coast to the North, South and West, and with the Llys-Y-Fran country park and outdoor activity centre just ten minutes’ walk away, it’s brilliantly located for a varied holiday of walks, beaches, sea and hills.
 So from Summer 2021, that’s what we’ll be offering.

-Booking will open early in 2021.
+Booking will open mid-2021.
 To stay in touch with developments and book a holiday next year, follow us on Facebook.